ezamorag/pccloner/README.md

 Known Issues:
 * On Ubuntu 20.04:
     1) Occasionally, the collector registers one extra scroll action than required, which does not accurately replicate the task.
     2) At replaying time, pushing buttons to write over "Show Applications" does not work.
 The written words are sent to terminal.
+    3) If you use a hidden bar of tasks, then the replayer cannot activate it even fi this action was recorded.
 * On Windows 11:
     1) Scrolling isn't detected when using a touchpad; please use a mouse instead.
     2) The function (fn) key is not recognized, but detected.